Tools based on artificial intelligence in education

 You never know what data the model is trained on

 As mentioned above, every generative model must be trained on a set of data.
-The data used during training will greatly influence the results you get, and this is something you must be aware of when receiving a response from the generative model.
-Just as our opinions and attitudes can be shaped by the information we have; generative models will produce content in line with the data they are trained on.
+The data used during training will greatly influence the results you get, and you must be aware of this when receiving a response from the generative model.
+Just as our opinions and attitudes can be shaped by the information we have, generative models will produce content in line with the data they are trained on.

-As a user of these services, you can never be certain what data has been used in training, unless the services have made this available in a transparent way.
-Even though generative AI can be useful tools, domain expertise in the relevant field is necessary to be able to assess the reliability of the content these tools produce.
+As a user of these services, you can never be certain what data has been used in training unless the services have made this available transparently.
+Even though generative AI can be useful tools, domain expertise in the relevant field is necessary to assess the reliability of the content these tools produce.

 The model is a result of the data used in training - Garbage in = garbage out